davidparsson/junit-report-builder/README.md

 junit-report-builder
 ====================

-A project aimed at making it easier to build Jenkins compatible XML based JUnit report files.
+A project aimed at making it easier to build [Jenkins](http://jenkins-ci.org/) compatible XML based JUnit reports.

 Installation
 ------------